AlonLuboshitz/Exrecise1.2-algos/README.md

 1. $ git clone "https://github.com/AlonLuboshitz/Exrecise1.2-algos.git"
 2. enter username "your username"
-3. enter password "your password"
-4. after project have been colned enter the following:
+3. enter password "your password" after the project has been cloned, enter the following:
-5. cd Exrecise1.2-algos/
+4. cd Exrecise1.2-algos/
-6. g++ -std=c++11 *.cpp ,ENTER
+5. g++ -std=c++11 *.cpp ,ENTER
-7. ./a.out , ENTER - command which will run the code.
+6. ./a.out , ENTER - command which will run the code.
-8. enter first vector (each number seperated by a space), ENTER
+7. enter first vector (each number seperated by a space), ENTER
-9. enter second vector (each number seperated by a space), ENTER
+8. enter second vector (each number seperated by a space), ENTER

 **Code discription**
-This code takes two vecotrs from the user input and calculates thier distance from each other using five diffrenet algorithems as desrcibed below.\n in order to have independant functionality and generalized implementation, we divided the code into three main sections:
+This code takes two vecotrs from the user input and calculates thier distance from each other using five diffrenet algorithems as desrcibed below. in order to have independant functionality and generalized implementation, we divided the code into three main sections:
 1. validation of user input.
 2. function calculating each algo.